lauragift21/awesome-learning-resources/CONTRIBUTING.md

-# Contribute to Awesome Learning Resources
+# Contribute to Awesome Learning Resources.

 Thank you for your interest in contributing to Awesome Learning Resources, contributions are **welcome** and will be fully **credited**
 This guide helps make contributing to Awesome Learning Resources simple and efficient for everyone.